Computational model advance deep brain stimulation for Parkinson's disease: Basal ganglia(BG)

 \subsection{Pathology of BG in PD}

-The degeneration of dopaminergic neurons of the SNc in the BG of PD patients decreases dopamine levels in the BG \cite{Jankovic2008}.
-These changes in neuronal excitability and synaptic plasticity result in altered function of the BG pathway.
-Cause an imbalance between the direct pathway and indirect pathway.
-Studies have shown that the loss of BG dopamine in PD patients is associated with sustained changes in firing rates and oscillatory synchrony between BG nuclei \cite{Boraud2005} \cite{Brown2007} \cite{Raz2000}.
+The degeneration of dopaminergic neurons of the SNc in BG of PD patients will decrease the dopamine levels in BG \citep{Jankovic2008}.
+It may change the BG function and cause an imbalance between direct pathway and indirect pathway.
+Studies have shown that the loss of BG dopamine in PD patients/primates is associated with sustained changes in firing rates and oscillatory synchrony between BG nuclei \citep{Boraud2005} \citep{Brown2007} \citep{Raz2000}.
 The direct pathway's effectiveness decreases while the indirect pathway's effectiveness increases while the firing rates of GPi and STN increase but the firing rate of GPe decreases.
-The imbalance in the firing activity of these types of neurons eventually leads to the Over-suppression of the motor system, resulting in various movement disorders \cite{Parker2018}.
-All of which have been clinically demonstrated \cite{Plenz1999}.
+The imbalance in the firing activity of these neurons may cause the suppression of the motor system, resulting in various movement disorders \citep{Parker2018}.
+All of which have been clinically demonstrated \citep{Plenz1999}.

-Not only do they mean firing rate change, but the firing pattern of BG neurons also changes.
+When the firing rate of BG neurons changes, the firing pattern also changes.
 Abnormal local field potential (LFP) oscillatory activity occurs in the BG.
-The activities usually manifest as 13-30 Hz oscillations ($\beta$ oscillations), particularly pronounced in GPi, GPe, STN, and SNr \cite{Weiberger2006}.
-Symptoms of motor bradykinesia and rigidity in PD are thought to be closely related to $\beta$ oscillations in the BG \cite{Boraud2005}.
+The activities usually manifest as 13-30 Hz oscillations ($\beta$ oscillations), particularly pronounced in GPi, GPe, STN, and SNr \citep{Weiberger2006}.
+Symptoms of motor bradykinesia and rigidity in PD are thought to be closely related to $\beta$ oscillations in the BG \citep{Boraud2005}.
 Unlike the firing rate changes in the classical model of PD, the mechanism by which $\beta$ oscillations are generated remains unclear.
-Theoretically, any neuronal network containing negative feedback loops with delays can generate oscillatory activity patterns \cite{Ermentrout2001}.
-It has been suggested that $\beta$ oscillations may originate from a network of STN and GPe \cite{Gillies2002}.
-A larger number of computational models of PD-related neural oscillations have been proposed in the academic community \cite{Gillies2007} \cite{van2009} \cite{Sharott2005} \cite{Leblois2006} \cite{Holgado2010}.
-However, there are still many assumptions about the STN-GPe feedback loop.
-The recent experimental results have issued a challenge to the traditional theory.
-Brice et al. found that the presence of $\beta$ oscillations and abnormal neurodynamic phenomena in the PD rat model does not depend on cortical or STN activity but heavily on the integrity of the GP \cite{Crompe2020}.
+Theoretically, any neuronal network containing negative feedback loops with delays can generate oscillatory activity patterns \citep{Ermentrout2001}.
+It has been suggested that $\beta$ oscillations may originate from a network of STN and GPe \citep{Gillies2002}.
+Some computational models of PD-related neural oscillations have been proposed in the academic community \citep{Gillies2007} \citep{van2009} \citep{Sharott2005} \citep{Leblois2006} \citep{Holgado2010}.